mahajan07/Titanic-Project/README.md

 Algorithm Performance
 The procedure mentioned above in Project Description was successful in yielding decent results.
 The procedure had an accuracy of 100% on unseen validation set in this binary classification problem, which ranked 94 out of total 24000 contestants as of now(top 1%).

-Note - The results will keep changing over time as the competition is still ongoing.

 ## References
 [1] Titanic: Machine Learning from Disaster (https://www.kaggle.com/c/titanic)